sudhakavya/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_04_explore_pim.md

 1. Open Microsoft Edge.
 In the address bar enter **portal.azure.com**.

-2. Sign in with your admin credentials.
+2. Sign in with the credentials provided in the **Enviornment Details** Tab.
-    1. In the Sign in window enter **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) then select **Next**.
+    1. In the Sign in window enter **odl_user_xxxxx@xxxxx.onmicrosoft.com** (where xxxxx is your unique tenant ID provided by your lab
     1. Enter the admin password which should be provided by your lab hosting provider.
 Select **Sign in**.
     1. When prompted to stay signed- in, select **Yes**.